What We Do

-The ISPCC provides a range of services directly to children and families, and advocates for change to enhance the lives of children in Ireland.
+The ISPCC provides a range of services directly to children and families and advocates for change to enhance the lives of children in Ireland.

-All calls are free to the child and the cost of all telephone calls is funded by Vodafone, through a long-term partnership agreement with ISPCC Childline.
+Childline is always free for children and young people to contact.
+The cost of all telephone calls is funded by Vodafone, through a long-term partnership agreement with ISPCC Childline.
 Texts are free to the user on every network, and the Childline.ie chat service is free.